 Multiple Device Charging Speed

-The Voltaic charging system is, overall, very durable.
-The panel is one of the more durable panels we tested.
-Both of these panels scored highly in our durability rating.
-The only downside to the Voltaic is the fact that the cord that connects to the battery cannot be removed from the panel.
+The Voltaic charging system is, overall, very durable and one of the more durable panels we tested.
+Both of these panels scored highly in our durability rating, with the only downside to the Voltaic being that the cord that connects to the battery cannot be removed from the panel.

-Weight & Portability
+Weight and Portability

 The Voltaic system is one of the most well-thought-out setups we tested.
 You can tell that its creators had portability in mind; the battery is sleek, though the updated version is a bit burlier and slightly larger than the previous model.
 The panel folds down to be fairly compact; it is thin, even though it has four panels.
 Compared to the other option for charging laptops, the Voltaic is much more portable.
 The Voltaic is ideal for large-scale charging.